Available for Interviews: Nadine Levitt

-There has been a tremendous focus on the declining academic achievement of students since the start of the pandemic, as well as a rise in issues relating to mental health and wellbeing.
+There has been a tremendous focus on the declining academic achievement of students since the start of the pandemic, as well as a rise in issues relating to mental health and well-being.
 But the link between the two is not often talked about.

 - Overwhelm is a great example that highlights this link.
-Overwhelm is that helpless feeling you get when other big emotions and stress responses become overbearing and are drowning out our nervous system so that you can no longer make sense of them.
+Overwhelm is that helpless feeling you get when other big emotions and stress responses become overbearing and are drowning out your nervous system so that you can no longer make sense of them.
 It completely shuts down our ability to problem solve and makes us reactive instead of responsive.

 - Feelings like stress and anxiety are contagious.
 They can feed the stress levels of others around them.
 Especially when you are a leader of any kind.

 - A focus on emotional intelligence is crucial if we want to interrupt this cycle.
-Before we are students, teachers, parents, school leaders, etc. we are human beings, with needs, emotions, beliefs, and values that influence our actions.
-Learning how our emotions work, and how they can be processed in a healthy way, is a foundational skill that affects every facet of our lives—from academic or professional achievement to the building of meaningful relationships, and even responsible decision making.
+Before we are students, teachers, parents, school leaders, etc., we are human beings, with needs, emotions, beliefs, and values that influence our actions.
+Learning how our emotions work, and how they can be processed in a healthy way, is a foundational skill that affects every facet of our lives—from academic or professional achievement to the building of meaningful relationships, and even responsible decision-making.
 If we can process our emotions and recognize emotional responses in others, we will be more adaptive problem solvers, build greater self-regulation skills and manage higher workloads better.